VinniciusPS/Rossmann-Sales-Prediction/README.md

 # 1.0 The context

-In a quarterly report meeting at Rossmann, the directors board identified an increase in competitors stores openings.

-In order to prevent the competitors from taking part of the market share, the C-Level board decided to conduct an on-site survey with all customers who were shopping at the stores to understand the following points:
+In a commercial meeting, it was verified that there was an increase in the number of local competitors.
+To prevent competitors from gaining market share, the representatives decided that it would be relevant to analyze the purchase data, in order to better understand the following aspects:

-- Why did the customer preferred to buy from Rossmann and not from the competition?
+- What makes customers buy from Rossmann and not the competition?
-- From 0 to 10, how satisfied was the customer with the Rossmann store's products and service?
-Why?
-(CSAT)
-- Why were there certain products that the customer preferred to buy from the competition and not from Rossmann?
+- Why does the customer prefer to buy certain products from the competition and not from Rossmann?
-- What were, in the customers opinions, the three strengths and three weaknesses from Rossmann’s stores?
-Why?
+- What are Rossmann's strengths and weaknesses and why?
 - From 0 to 10, how much would the customer recommend Rossmann to a friend or family member?
 Why?
-(NPS)

 After the customer survey, the following insights were identified: